A5H73Y/Parkour/docs/tutorials/sign-commands.md

 ## Effects Signs

-You can apply several effects to the player on the Course.
-These are activated by right clicking the signs whilst on a course.
+You can apply several effects to the Player on the Course.
+These are activated by right clicking the signs whilst on a Course.

 The effects are derived from PotionEffectType available from the server.

 There are 2 hardcoded effects, these include:

     Heal
-        Fully restore the player's health.
+        Fully restore the Player's health.
     Gamemode
         Requires a GameMode on the bottom line to apply the GameMode specified.